AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_SimulateOptions.rst

 .. attribute:: SimulateOptions.minimumTimeStep
    :module: roadrunner

-   Specfify the minimum time step that the internal integrator will use.
+   Specify the minimum time step that the internal integrator will use.
 Uses integrator estimated value if <= 0.

 .. attribute:: SimulateOptions.maximumTimeStep
    :module: roadrunner

-   Specify the maximum time step size that the internaal integrator will use.
+   Specify the maximum time step size that the internal integrator will use.
 Uses integrator estimated value if <= 0.